viktormalieichyk-gl/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

-A three letter prefix should always be used for class names and constants, however may be omitted for Core Data entity names.
-For any official raywenderlich.com books, starter kits, or tutorials, the prefix 'RWT' should be used.
+It is good practice to use use prefix for classes and contant names.

 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.